Summer Enrichment Opportunities

 Open to rising 9th and 10th graders; coed

 Could your algebra skills use a review?
-Do you need to improve your understanding of polynomials, factoring, and algebraic equations?
+Are you seeking practice that will help you transition successfully into your high school math class?
 Do you need help finding X?
 Then the Algebra I Boot Camp is for you!
-You will revisit factoring, systems of equations, graphing equations, and even the quadratic equation.
+We will work with solving equations, simplifying expressions, manipulating and graphing linear functions, and dealing with exponents, monomials and fractions.
 And, yes, we will definitely find X!

 • Civil War Battlefields Tours